foundryvtt/pf2e/README.md

 This is the initial alpha release of the Pathfinder Second Edition system.

 Patch Notes:
+*  v0.352: Fixed bug with NPCs trying to calculate hero point icons and failing
 *  v0.351: Added Hero Points to character sheets

 Prior patch changes: